+I find that the emergence of nationalistic protest in China depends on a combination of historical tensions and geopolitical ‘anxiety’.
 I examine the early 20th century historical origins of Chinese nationalism in order to understand current cases where nationalism plays a major role in foreign relations.
 In doing so, I show whether Chinese nationalism has an impact on its foreign relations and the degree to which it enables China’s foreign policies.
 The origin of contemporary Chinese rational nationalism is both government managed and grassroots.
-Nationalistic protest emerges domestically in China when there is 1) sensitivity on traditional security concerns; 2) Chinese geopolitical ascendance in international affairs; and 3) historical and territorial tensions.
+Nationalistic protest emerges domestically in China when there is 1) sensitivity on traditional security concerns; 2) Chinese geopolitical ‘anxiety’ in bilateral relations; and 3) historical and territorial tensions.
 I find that nationalism is not linked to economic forecasts as a ‘rally the troops’ effort during periods of economic decline nor to leadership change or potential periods of domestic instability.
-While the Chinese central government has the ability to manage nationalistic protest, several cases show limitations in either mobilizing or quelling protest.
-In fact, the complex government relationship with rational nationalism should not be characterized as perfectly unilateral as leveraging protest requires an approach that allows nationalistic protest to go beyond the government’s control.
-Beyond the analysis of the emergence and government relationship with rational nationalism, I find that Chinese nationalism can serve to change the behavior of foreign audiences outside of China, enabling Chinese foreign relations.
-In this way, nationalism can be seen as a way for China to gain leverage in international affairs.
+The emergence of protest is linked to historical memory and current geopolitics as relative power balance.